distractedm1nd/mar2moon/README.md

 # Mar2Moon :rocket:

-Goal: Cryptocurrency price forecasting from speech-driven sentiment analysis
+Goal: Speech-driven sentiment analysis on podcast data

 Idea:
 Many trends have emerged over the past year, partially due to the COVID-19 pandemic: